Iceecreeam/tempp/README.md

 The website is aimed at advertising the band's new album, giving new fans an idea of the aesthetics of the band, and giving existing fans a dose of new videos and lore that contribute to the band's image.

 ## Design Process
 This website is made for a band which started a few years ago and is still in the process of growing their discography and fanbase.
-I fist looked at their actual page (https://idkhow.com/ made in notepad).
+I fist looked at their [actual page](https://idkhow.com/).
 It is very focused on the lore of the band and newer fans might be confused (with the white figure that appears at the bottom).
 The website I made is aimed at making the website understandable for the masses and maybe make the band more appealing.
 It also advertises their merch a lot more to get fans' attention.

 - As a new fan, I want to learn more about the band to understand their music more (about page is helpful)
 - As an existing fan, I want to find more details on the band members and get more photos of them, I also want to be more involved with the band (about and gallery page, newsletter to get involved)